fabian-s/RLRsim/README.md

 * is this smooth effect significantly nonlinear?
 * is this smooth effect significantly different from a constant effect?

-The convenience functions `exactRLRT` and `exactLRT` can deal with fitted models from `lme4`, `lme` and `gamm4`.
+The convenience functions `exactRLRT` and `exactLRT` can deal with fitted models from `lme4`, `nlme` and `gamm4`.
-Workhorse functions `LRTSim` and `RLRTSim` accept design matrices as inputs directly and can thus be used more generally.
+Workhorse functions `LRTSim` and `RLRTSim` accept design matrices as inputs directly and can thus be used more generally to generate exact critical values for the corresponding
+(restricted) likelihood ratio tests.

 The theory behind these tests was first developed in

-Crainiceanu, C. and Ruppert, D. (2004) Likelihood ratio tests in linear mixed models with one variance component, *Journal of the Royal Statistical Society: Series B*, **66**,165--185.
+Crainiceanu, C. and Ruppert, D. (2004) [Likelihood ratio tests in linear mixed models with one variance component](http://people.orie.cornell.edu/~davidr/papers/asymptoticpaper2.pdf), *Journal of the Royal
+Statistical Society: Series B*, **66**,165--185.

-Power analysis and sensitivity studies for `RLRsim` can be found in
+Power analyses and sensitivity studies for `RLRsim` can be found in

-Scheipl, F., Greven, S. and Kuechenhoff, H. (2008) Size and power of tests for a zero random effect variance or polynomial regression in additive and linear mixed models.  *Computational Statistics &amp; Data Analysis*, **52**(7):3283--3299.
+Scheipl, F., Greven, S. and Kuechenhoff, H. (2008) [Size and power of tests for a zero random effect variance or polynomial regression in additive and linear mixed models](http://dx.doi.org/10.1016/j.csda.2007.10.022).  *Computational Statistics &amp; Data Analysis*, **52**(7):3283--3299.